-I’ve been enjoying the single life for about 30 years now.
-I have the privilege of being the father of four grown children and Grandfather of five grandchildren.
-I was born, raised and lived in Southern California until I retired in 2013.
-I went to Downey High School, loved the beach and spent many days on the sandy beaches of California during my early years.
+I’ve been enjoying the single life for over 30 years now.
+I have the privilege of being the father of four grown children and grandfather of six grandchildren.
+I was born, raised, and lived in Southern California until I retired in 2013.
+I went to Downey High School, loved the beach, and spent many days on the sandy beaches of California during my early years.

 I retired from the Information Technologies field a few years ago after much consideration of what my retirement life would look like.

 I was employed most recently at The Orange County Register.
 A major newspaper in Southern California where I grew in the company working in different departments for twenty-six years.
 The day I retired, I reluctantly said goodbye to many friends and tucked away some great memories.
 You could describe me during periods of my working career as a workaholic.
 Although the ones closest to me would question it only being “periods of my career”.
 I enjoyed my career, going to work each day for most of my life was actually fun and something I looked forward to.